Table of Contents

-Modern Colombo is given a facelift during the last several years and named as the “garden city of Asia”.
-Its greenness, neatness and cleanness, rich history, culture and the Sri Lankan attitude take the most of the tourists by surprise.
+Modern Colombo is given a facelift during the last several years and named the “garden city of Asia”.
+Its greenness, neatness and cleanness, rich history, culture and Sri Lankan attitude take most of the tourists by surprise.

 Rice is the staple food of Sinhalese people, the major ethnic group in Sri Lanka.
 If you arrived in Colombo with a tight budget, you’re well on the way to pick rice and curry menu at least once, and you cannot say “I was in Sri Lanka” unless you have sampled this spicy but tasty dish.
 Rice with vegetable and seafood curry is available everywhere in Colombo because local people love this combination.

 Rice and curry include steamed rice with several varieties of vegetable, meat, fish, egg, papadam and chutney.
 This package can be slightly varied depending on the restaurant.
 Mix the ingredients and eat it is that simple and that delicious.

 Sri Lankan curries are very rich in spices, cardamom, nutmeg, chilli, pepper, cinnamon, saffron, fenugreek seeds, turmeric and many other spices are added to the curry.
 Therefore the curries are not only nutritious and delicious but also inherited with other qualities such as germ-killing power, boosting the immune system, easy to digest.